GentlemansKiller/old-world-tasks-info/electronics.md

 ## Intro notes
 * If you have 'Markdown All in One' VS Code extension, do Ctrl + Shift + V to preview in markdown
 * 3 golden words: MADE.
 IN.
 JAPAN.
+* Initials on preferences, priorities at the top

 ## Tools to get:
 * Solder pen/gun